Opinion: Blueberries from 2019 to 2020: the turning point

 In the last 10 years in particular, the advent of new genetics in low categories and without chills combined with new horticultural techniques and cropping systems (for example, growth of structures, substrate, nutrition and pruning techniques, etc.) have changed the game, opening new growing regions, new sources of supply and new means of production in existing regions that has allowed the accelerated closure of these windows of opportunity.

-Even with growth in regions such as Peru, Mexico, Morocco and southwest China, the supply in those "shoulder periods" remains remarkably lower than peak supply periods.
-That said, the availability today in all world markets in September and October, or March and April, is much more dynamic and less scarce than three years ago.
-Often, the supply side does not take long to adapt to meet market demands.
+Even with growth in regions such as Peru, Mexico, Morocco, and southwest China, supply in those "shoulder periods" remains markedly lower than peak supply periods.
+That said, availability today in all world markets in September and October, or March and April, is much more dynamic and less scarce than it was three years ago.
+Often the supply side does not take long to adapt to meet market demands.

 So where is the industry heading now?

 Veterans of the agricultural products industry have seen this dynamic before in many crops, and although in Blueberry Land we love to believe that we are special (I certainly believe that blueberries are special!), There is much we can learn from cycles and stories of other highs. value produce crops.
 I think we are still many years away from a fresh supply curve throughout the year, free of notable peaks and valleys.
 However, in the coming years, the peaks will eventually look more like hills than mountains, and the canals will begin to look more like ditches than valleys.